xilix/LMS.js/README.md

 Documentation Work in progress.
 More to come.
 Visit tests to know more about the API.
 You can also try "make docs"

+There are 2 examples showing how to use this libray.
+One is for node (app.js) and the other one is to use it inside a web browser (example/timePrediction.htm)